websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-a-portlet-filter.md

 1. Override the filter's `doFilter` method to audit the desired aspects of the portlet phase.

-The following tutorial uses a `RenderFilter` to audit the render phase for the Blogs portlet.
+The following example uses a `RenderFilter` to audit the render phase for the Blogs portlet.

 ## Deploy the Sample Portlet Filter